iree-org/iree/docs/developing_iree/e2e_benchmarking.md

   └── tflite
       ├── module_method_1.tflite
-      │   # A method on ModuleName compiled to bytes with TFLite, which can │   # be ingested by TFLite's benchmark_model binary.
+      │   # A method on ModuleName compiled to bytes with TFLite, which can │   # be used by the TFLite's benchmark_model binary.
       ├── module_method_2.tflite
       ├── ...
       └── traces